Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

    If you activate the CVS tracking for your project |SYSPRODUCTNAME|
    will also keep track of all the code changes in the
    |SYSPRODUCTNAME| database.
 This will give you extra capabilities on
-   your CVS repository as explained in ?
+   your CVS repository as explained in `Querying CVS`_

 -  **CVS Watch Mode**: Watches in CVS work as a communication device, CVS can be used to keep participants informed about what's going on